codatio/codat-docs/blog/230710-deprecation-companies-metrics.md

 <!--truncate-->

 It provided the following status metrics:
-- Currently linked,
+- Currently linked
-- No longer linked,
+- No longer linked
-- Not yet linked,
+- Not yet linked
 - All time linked.

 The internal logic of the dashboard has changed, and the endpoint is no longer in use.
 After the change is implemented, any requests made to `GET /metrics/companies` will return a 404 error.